Tamely presented morphisms and coherent pullback: Kernels and integral transforms

 Note that the diagonal $e_1: Y_1 \to X_{11}$ is ind-proper and almost ind-finitely presented since $\pi_1$ is and since $\pi_1 \circ e_1$ is the identity \cite[\igpropindPtwoofthreeprops]{CWig}.
 One checks that the kernel $e_{1*}(\cO_{Y_1})$ represents the identity functor.
 A kernel $\cK$ is right adjointable if there exists $\cK^R \in \Coh(X_{21})$ and maps $u: e_{1*}(\cO_{Y_1}) \to \cK^R \conv \cK$ and $c: \cK \conv \cK^R \to e_{2*}(\cO_{Y_2})$ such that the compositions

 are homotopic to the identity maps.
 Likewise, $\cK$ is left adjointable if it is the right adjoint of another kernel $\cK^L$.
-It follows from the definitions that this notion of adjoint is compatible with the corresponding notion for functors.
-That is, we have $\Phi_{\cK}^R \cong \Phi_{\cK^R}$ and $\Phi_{\cK}^L \cong \Phi_{\cK^L}$.
+It follows formally that adjointability of kernels implies adjointability of the induced functors, i.e. $\Phi_{\cK^R}$ and $\Phi_{\cK^L}$ are adjoints of $\Phi_{\cK}$.
+A priori, however, adjointability of kernels is stronger, as it asks not only that the adjoint functors are represented by kernels, but that the unit/counit natural transformations are represented by morphisms of kernels as in (\ref{eq:kerneladj}).

 Under the hypotheses (\ref{eq:convhypos}) we then have the following result.
 The core of the proof is deferred to \cite{CW2}, but we emphasize that the relevant proofs there depend crucially on Propositions~\ref{prop:up!up*genICcaseIG} and \ref{prop:eFXRupper*cohpullindcase}.